The Staff of Karnath: Development and release

-The game was programmed by Dave Thomas and the graphics were designed by Bob Thomas.
-According to Dave Thomas, the visuals and setting of the castle in The Staff of Karnath were inspired by the 1962 film Jack the Giant Killer.
-The plot of the game was also loosely based on the storyline from one of H.P.
-Lovecraft's short novels.
-Dave Thomas admitted in a retrospective interview that the name of the series protagonist, "Sir Arthur Pendragon", was copied from the character of the Black Prince Pendragon from the Jack the Giant Killer stories.
+The game was programmed by Dave and the graphics were designed by Bob.
+According to Dave, the visuals and setting of the castle were inspired by the 1962 film Jack the Giant Killer, while the plot was influenced by H. P. Lovecraft's work.
+Dave admitted in a retrospective interview that the name of the series protagonist, "Sir Arthur Pendragon", was copied from the character of the Black Prince Pendragon from the Jack the Giant Killer stories.

 The Thomas brothers decided to show their progress on the game to Tim and Chris Stamper for evaluation, despite feeling embarrassed due to their workspace being inside their parents' attic.
 Impressed by the game, the Stamper brothers commissioned an entire series to be released for the Commodore 64.
-Dave Thomas recalled that every game they produced was met with little interference from Ultimate: once a game was complete, it would be sent to quality assessment and subsequently published for release.
-The Staff of Karnath sold 40,000 units upon initial release, and work on the sequel, Entombed, began "almost immediately" according to Dave Thomas.
+Dave recalled that every game they produced was met with little interference from Ultimate: once a game was complete, it would be sent to quality assessment and subsequently published for release.
+The Staff of Karnath was released for the Commodore 64 in December 1984.
+It sold 40,000 units upon initial release, and work on the sequel, Entombed, began "almost immediately" according to Dave.
+The Staff of Karnath sold as many copies as its three sequels combined.